Abhishek Raut

-Abhishek Santosh Raut (born 3 March 1987 in Odisha, India) is an Indian cricketer.
+Abhishek Santosh Raut (born 3 March 1987) is an Indian cricketer.
 Raut made his debut in first-class cricket on 17–20 Dec 2005.
-He is an aggressive right-handed batsman and a right-arm Legbreak Bowler.
+He is an aggressive right-handed batsman and a right-arm leg-break bowler.
 He was signed by the Rajasthan Royals in the Indian Premier League.
 In the 2008 IPL season, he made his debut in IPL, scoring 21 runs in 13 balls.

 Career

 Raut did not play in any matches of the IPL Season 1.

-In season two, he played 9 matches, scoring 78 runs with the average of 19.5.
+In season two, he played 9 matches, scoring 78 runs at an average of 19.5 runs per innings.
 His top score was 36 against Deccan Chargers, a match winning performance.
 He hit 5 fours and 3 sixes in the whole season.

-In season three, Raut played 6 matches in the third season scoring 56 runs with the average of 28.
+In season three, Raut played 6 matches, scoring 56 runs with the average of 28.
 His top score was 31.
 He hit 3 fours and 3 sixes in the whole season.